chaseruskin/legoHDL/ROADMAP.md

 - [-] see if improvements can be made to "set settings" code (config command) -> users can now directly interact with the settings.yml

 __Completed__
- [x] allow user to specify a certain constraint on showing the versions available in "show" command
+- [x] add ability to see what market a block belongs too on list command [x] allow user to specify a certain constraint on showing the versions available in "show" command
 - [x] use isLocal() when printing versions and none are in cache
 - [x] make market names case insensitive (duplicate names will clash on folder namespace within registry/)